Multi-Architecture Multi-Expert Diffusion Models: Experimental Details

 \subsection{Experimental Details for LDM Baseline}

 Commonly used hyperparameters of the models involved in image generation experiments on FFHQ~\cite{karras2019style} and CelebA~\cite{karras2018progressive} datasets are presented in Table.~\ref{tab:supp_hyperparams}.
 Additionally, the hyperparameters specific to our expert models within the Multi-architecturE Multi-Expert (MEME) framework, employing the iU-Net, are outlined in Table.~\ref{tab:supp_meme_hparams}.
-Our implementation for the models in experiments is based on the official Latent Diffusion Models (LDM~\cite{rombach2022high}) repository\footnote{https://github.com/CompVis/latent-diffusion}.
+Our implementation for the models in experiments is based on the official Latent Diffusion Models (LDM; \citealt{rombach2022high}) repository\footnote{\url{https://github.com/CompVis/latent-diffusion}}.

-In the FFHQ experiments, all models generate 50K samples for evaluation via the Denoising Diffusion Implicit Models (DDIM~\cite{song2021denoising}) with a 200-step sampling process.
-The Fréchet Inception Distance (FID~\cite{heusel2017gans}) is computed utilizing the Clean-FID~\cite{parmar2022aliased} official code\footnote{https://github.com/GaParmar/clean-fid}, with the entire 70K FFHQ dataset serving as the reference image set.
+In the FFHQ experiments, all models generate 50K samples for evaluation via the Denoising Diffusion Implicit Models (DDIM; \citealt{song2021denoising}) with a 200-step sampling process.
+The Fréchet Inception Distance (FID; \citealt{heusel2017gans}) is computed utilizing the Clean-FID~\cite{parmar2022aliased} official code\footnote{\url{https://github.com/GaParmar/clean-fid}}, with the entire 70K FFHQ dataset serving as the reference image set.
 The constancy of this reference set bolsters the reproducibility of the Clean-FID computations.
 The LDM-L model, trained for 635K iterations, is incorporated with pretrained weights obtained from the LDM~\cite{rombach2022high} official repository.
 In contrast, another model is independently trained for 540K iterations to provide a comparable measure against Multi-Expert and MEME, specifically in terms of GPU memory and time costs.
 For both Multi-Expert and MEME, the batch size is set twice that of the large model, equating the GPU memory costs when using a single A100 GPU.
 This configuration leads to an approximate usage of 50GB VRAM in the given system.
 The process of sequentially training four small experts, each for 135k iterations on a single A100 GPU, exhibits similar time costs to training a large model for 520K iterations.

 For experiments involving the CelebA-HQ~\cite{karras2018progressive} dataset, all models are subject to a DDIM 50-step sampling process to generate 50K samples.
 To align experimental settings with the FFHQ dataset, the Clean-FID score is computed with the entire 30K CelebA-HQ dataset employed as the reference image set.